jason-ezenwa/jason-ezenwa/README.md

 # Hi there! 👋

-I'm Chukwuemelie Jason Obumse, a software engineer interested in full stack development.
+I'm Chukwuemelie Jason Obumse, a Software Engineer interested in full stack development.
 Thanks for stopping by my Github page! 🚀

 # About Me

-I am a Full Stack Software Engineer with two years of experience in software development, specialized in backend development and frontend development, experienced in DevOps and database management.
+I am a Full Stack Engineer with 3+ years of experience delivering scalable and maintainable solutions across B2B and B2C domains.
+I specialize in backend and frontend engineering, with additional strengths in system design and DevOps.

-I am adept at crafting clean and testable code, to develop and seamlessly integrate secure RESTful and GraphQL API paradigms, with frontend mobile and web applications.
+I am adept at crafting clean and testable code, to develop and seamlessly integrate secure RESTful and GraphQL API paradigms, with mobile and web applications.
 I am also skilled in integrating data analytics tools to support informed business decisions.

 I have a track record of architecting, developing and deploying highly efficient software, enhancing data visualization, and elevating online visibility through effective SEO.
-I have successfully delivered high-quality software solutions utilized by thousands of individuals across the blue collar, fintech, lifestyle and transportation industries while working at LaborHack, Wynk Nigeria and TruckDispatch.
+I have successfully delivered high-quality software solutions utilized by thousands of individuals across the blue collar, fintech, data, and lifestyle industries while working at LaborHack, Peppermint and Wynk Limited.

 FYI, I am currently working on [Zen](https://github.com/jason-ezenwa/zen-finance), you can have a look ;)